mirabelle514/AIChatbot/README.md

 ## License

 This project is a demo showcasing UX best practices for AI chatbots in the insurance industry.
-The design system and components are inspired by Liberty Mutual's brand guidelines.
+The design system and components are inspired by Insurance Company's brand guidelines.

 ## Author

 **Mirabelle Doiron**

 - UX Engineer
-- Specializing in AI/ML interfaces and design systems
+- Specializing in AI interfaces and design systems
 - [GitHub](https://github.com/mirabelle514)

 ## Acknowledgments

-- Liberty Mutual for brand inspiration
+- Insurance Company for brand inspiration
 - React and TypeScript communities
 - Accessibility advocates and guidelines
 - AI/UX research and best practices

 ---

-**Note**: This is a demo project showcasing UX best practices.
-The AI responses are simulated and do not represent actual Liberty Mutual services or policies.
+**Note**: This is a demo project showcasing AI best practices.
+The AI responses are simulated and do not represent actual Insurance Company services or policies.
+You can see [the live example here](chatbotdemo.co)